New & Used Toyota Prius: In Depth

 GET A FREE PRICE QUOTE

-The Toyota Prius is a gas-electric, aerodynamic, high-roofed hatchback that has become synonymous with the word “hybrid”.
-It’s the most popular hybrid on the market and it returns a fuel efficiency rating of 50mpg.See our full review of the 2014 Toyota Prius for car prices with options, specifications, and gas-mileage ratings.
+The Toyota Prius is a gas-electric, aerodynamic, high-roofed hatchback that's become synonymous with the word “hybrid”.
+It’s the most popular hybrid on sale and it returns a fuel efficiency rating of 50mpg.See our full review of the 2014 Toyota Prius for car prices with options, specifications, and gas-mileage ratings.

 The Prius is also the name of an entire family of four cars: the classic five-door hatchback, now deemed Liftback, joined by a plug-in hybrid model, a smaller subcompact Prius C hatchback with a price under $20,000, and a larger, taller, vastly more capacious Prius V wagon.

 All four cars maintain the virtues of the Toyota Prius hybrid, with three of the four rated by the EPA at 50 mpg combined--the highest ranking of any gasoline car sold in the U.S. this year.
 (The Prius V wagon comes in at 42 mpg combined.)
 And the effective fuel economy of the plug-in Prius can rise above 50 mpg if the user does a lot of short drives and plugs the car in to recharge its battery pack between trips.
 Its electric range of 6 miles continuous, 11 miles total is the lowest of any plug-in car sold today.

 While the 2000 Prius wasn't quite the first hybrid on sale in the U.S. (the original Honda Insight beat it by a few months), Toyota has now sold far more Priuses than Honda has hybrids in total.
 Toyota is by far the world's pre-eminent builder of hybrids, with roughly 4 million sold globally.